-This allows Electrovaya to go forward with reduced cash burn and with a suite of lithium ion battery products more focused on high value intensive use battery applications and move away from having to own a component supplier of products (electrodes and separators) that are largely commoditized.
+This process allows Electrovaya to go forward with reduced cash burn and with a suite of lithium ion battery products more focused on high value intensive use battery applications and move away from having to own a component supplier of products (electrodes and separators) that are largely commoditized.

 Electrovaya has a team of mechanical, electronic, battery and system engineers able to give clients a "complete solution" for their energy and power requirements.
-Electrovaya also has substantive Intellectual property in this lithium ion battery sector.
+Electrovaya also has substantive intellectual property in the lithium ion battery sector.

-We believe that our battery and battery systems contain a unique combination of characteristics that enable us to offer battery solutions that are competitive with currently available advanced lithium-ion and non-lithium-ion battery technologies.
+Management believes that our battery and battery systems contain a unique combination of characteristics that enable us to offer battery solutions that are competitive with currently available advanced lithium-ion and non-lithium-ion battery technologies.
 These characteristics include:

 - Scalability and pouch cell geometry.
-We believe that large-format pouched prismatic (flat) cells represent the best long-term battery technology for use in large electro-motive and energy storage systems.
-Today, cylindrical battery technology is common since the mass production of cylindrical cells has been established for a long period.
-However, the use of cylindrical cell technology for larger applications, such as transportation or energy storage, has limitations in scale-up.
-We have designed, developed and manufactured large-format prismatic pouch cells suitable for the electro-motive and energy storage industry. - Safety: We believe our batteries provides a high level of safety in a lithium-ion battery.
+We believe that large-format pouched prismatic (flat) cells represent the best long-term battery technology for use in large electro-motive and energy storage systems. - Safety: We believe our batteries provide a high level of safety in a lithium-ion battery.
 Safety in lithium-ion batteries is becoming an important performance factor and original equipment manufacturers ("OEMs") and users of lithium-ion batteries prefer to have the highest level of safety possible in lithium-ion batteries. - Cycle-life: Our cells are in the forefront of battery manufacturers with respect to cycle life, with excellent rate capabilities.
 Cycle life is generally controlled by the parasitic reactions inside the cell and these reactions have to be reduced in-order to deliver industry leading cycle-life.
-Higher cycle life is of importance in many intensive applications of lithium-ion batteries.
+Higher cycle life is of importance in many intensive applications of lithium-ion batteries. - Our battery management system (BMS) has developed over the years, and provides excellent control and monitoring of the battery with advanced features as well as communication to many chargers, electric vehicles and other devices.